 - Once in the Shipping tab, scroll to Fulfillment/Dropshipping.
 Find Shipwire and click activate.

-- Enter your the email and password associated with your Shipwire account in the corresponding boxes.
+- Enter the email and password associated with your Shipwire account in the corresponding boxes.
 Click Activate.

 - Remove all the existing rates.
 To do this, click the hyperlinks (International Shipping, Standard Shipping, and Heavy Goods Shipping) and a menu will appear for each.
 At the bottom of it, click Delete rate (auto-generated rates must be deleted in order to allow Shipwire to calculate rates).
 Click Save.